Vanilla-Renewed-Team/Vanilla-Renewed/.github/README.md

 >Various small fixes and tweaks like tons of zfighting; fixing the bottom of the blaze's rods (entity not the item) Etc.

+## Thank you for your understanding and support in our redesign.
 if you have any suggestions be sure to put them into the issues section of the GitHub there will be a feature request template.
 For anything else email us on VanillaRenewed@pm.me
 ### Book colour meanings
 Book Colours: